ScilifelabDataCentre/dds_web/.github/pull_request_template.md

 - [ ] I have added a label to this PR.
 See the [instructions](../docs/procedures/labeling_a_pull_request.md).
 - [ ] I have added an entry to the [sprintlog](../SPRINTLOG.md)
-- [ ] My code follows the style guidelines
+- [ ] The code follows the [style guidelines](../docs/procedures/style_guidelines.md)
-- [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review of this change
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented the code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove that the code works as expected
-- [ ] New and existing unit tests pass locally with my changes
 - [ ] All checks / actions pass.
 Check out the relevant workflow file [in this location](./workflows/) for information on how to fix potential issues.

 **If this is a PR to the `master` branch**:

 - [ ] I have read the [the release instructions](../docs/procedures/new_release.md) and followed steps 1-9. <!-- Should be checked if the "PR to `master` branch" box is checked AND the specified steps in the release instructions have been followed. -->

-## Screenshots (if applicable)

 ## Additional Notes

+If there are any additional notes, add them here.
+Screenshots etc (if applicable) can also be placed here.